ollieri3/moviewatch/README.md

 1. Within the `WatchList` component write a query to retrieve all the movies in your watch list.
 You can use the `WatchListItem` component to render the movies you're watching!

 1. Estimate your binge!
 Within the footer area of the WatchList component, create a new component that displays the total run time of all the films in your watch list.

+1. You should now have a couple different queries/mutations in the `/models` directory, try running `cd frontend && npm run schema:update` to automatically generate Typescript interfaces for your queries and mutations.

+1. Refactor your components to remove your handwritten types and use the auto generated Typescript types instead.